 Sophos offers a free firewall, but it’ll overwrite all the data on your computer when installed.
 Therefore, you’ll need to install the firewall on a separate computer.
 You also won’t get a VPN to make your online browsing safer, or a password manager to keep your credentials more secure.

-Meanwhile, Norton packs a punch, with a basic plan that starts at $29.99/first yr.
-It includes a password manager and 2 GB of cloud backup, along with malware protection.
+Meanwhile, Norton packs a punch, with its basic plan including a password manager and 2 GB of cloud backup with its antivirus protection.
 The other plans all come standard with advanced features like a VPN, dark web monitoring, and more.

 Norton vs. Sophos: test results